JonathanDeLeon/WWU-CS/README.md

-# CPTR 141: In-Class Checkpoint Repository
+# CPTR 210: Labs Repository

-Welcome to the Walla Walla University Fundamentals of Programming I git repository for in-class checkpoint assignments.
+Welcome to the Walla Walla University Data Communication and Networks git repository for lab assignments.
+You may used this repository with any development tool your familiar.
-This repository is designed to be used with the [Cloud 9](http://c9.io/) online development environment.
+The repository works well with the [Cloud 9](http://c9.io/) online development environment.
-Below you will find instructions on setting up that environment and keeping it up-to-date.
+Below you will find instructions on setting up your environment and keeping it up-to-date.

 ## Set-Up
 Setting up your repository is a two-step process.